SamBusser30/Park_Factor-/README.md

 # Park_Factor
-Using Retrosheet database to determine if altitude effects performance
+Using Retrosheet database to determine if altitude affects performance